 Following the Ministerial Liaison Group meeting on 6 November 2023, the Minister for Planning confirmed agreed outcomes of the National Construction Code (NCC) 2022 Implementation Working Group, which were the result of a significant amount of effort by all involved in the committee.

 In accordance with the national decision, the main provisions were adopted on 1 May 2023 in South Australia.
-This includes all provisions except for the livable housing and energy efficiency, (including condensation mitigation) provisions.
+This includes all provisions except for the livable housing and energy efficiency provisions, with related condensation management requirements.

 The livable housing and energy efficiency provisions will commence in South Australia on 1 October 2024.